Economy of Vietnam: Domestic reform

 The government has made real effort in changing its mindset toward a more open market economy, lowering the cost of doing business, and putting regulation in place to ensure rights and orders.
 In 1986 the government passed its first Law on Foreign Investment, allowing foreign companies to operate in Vietnam.
 Between 1981 and 2005, Vietnam created a new intellectual property law that gradually moved away from the Soviet-style concept of collective ownership.
 A milestone in this evolution was the Copyright Agreement that Vietnam concluded with the US in 1997, serving primarily the US interest of preventing Vietnam from becoming an international center for illegal copying.
 The constitution has come a long way since, with the law being revised regularly to cater for a more investor-friendly business environment while aiming to reduce red-tape and accelerate foreign investment into the country.
 The Global Competitiveness Report by World Economic Forum placed Vietnam at 55th in 2017, rising from 77th place in 2006.
 In the World Bank's Ease of Doing Business rankings, Vietnam also rose from 104th place in 2007 to 68th place in 2017.
 The Bank commended Vietnam on progress made in enforcing contracts, increasing access to credit and basic infrastructure, and trading, among other factors.

+Rainer Zitelmann noted in 2023 that due to increasing economic freedom, the portion of Vietnamese living in poverty was 80% in 1993, 50% in 2006, and 5% in 2020.